huntingcarlisle/CS-Coursework/00_College Courses/Foothill College/Python for Programmers 2/Assignment 04/README.md

 **Understand the Application**

 For this lab, the task at hand is to create a date format converter.
-Your program will convert a date in the format “mm/dd/yyyy” to the format “month day, year”.
+Your program will convert a date in the format `mm/dd/yyyy` to the format `month day, year`.

 **The Program Spec**

 Prompt the user to obtain a date from the user.
-Specify the required input format: **mm/dd/yyyy**  Use a regular expression to validate the user input date format.
-If the format is incorrect raise a **SystemExit**.
+Specify the required input format: `mm/dd/yyyy`  Use a regular expression to validate the user input date format.
+If the format is incorrect raise a `SystemExit`.

 Split the input string into respective month, day, and year components.
 Using a list to hold the month format as a string, convert the month input to the correct string month name.
 You will need to calculate an appropriate index to retrieve the correct month name from the month list.